2025 Copa América Femenina final: Colombia

-Colombia's route began on 16 July, after it was added to Group B of the tournament, following a 0–0 draw with Venezuela.
-That match was succeeded by a 4–1 victory over Paraguay on 19 July and an 8–0 thrashing against Bolivia on 22 July.
+Colombia's route to the final began on 16 July, after it was drawn into Group B, with a 0–0 draw against Venezuela.
+That match was followed by a 4–1 victory over Paraguay on 19 July and an 8–0 victory against Bolivia on 22 July.
 Its last group stage match ended in another 0–0 draw against Brazil, on 25 July, resulting in a Group B runner-up position, with 8 points.
-On 28 July, Colombia won the subsequent semi-finals match in a penalty shoot-out against the Group A's first-place team, Argentina.
+On 28 July, Colombia advance from its semi-finals through a penalty 5–4 shoot-out after a 0–0 draw against Group A's first-place team, Argentina.

 Brazil

-Brazil was the most decorated team in the tournament, having won it eight times, including the recent 2022 edition.
-Also included in Group B, the team began the tournament on 13 July, defeating Venezuela, followed by Bolivia on 16 July and Paraguay on 22 July, with the scores 2–0, 6–0, and 4–1, respectively.
-Its last group stage match was the July 25 0–0 draw with Colombia.
-Brazil managed to qualify for the semi-finals, finishing at the top of its group, with the highest number of points - 10.
-The team eventually played against and defeated Group B's runner-up, Uruguay, in a 5–1 win on 29 July.
-Brazil reached the finals with 21 goals in their six previous matches.
+Brazil came in the most decorated team in the tournament, having won it eight times, including the recent 2022 edition.
+Also included in Group B, the team began the tournament on 13 July, defeating Venezuela 2–0, followed by Bolivia 6–0 on 16 July and Paraguay 4–1 on 22 July.
+Its last group stage match was on 25 July a 0–0 draw with Colombia.
+Brazil qualified for the semi-finals after finishing at the top of Group B with 10 points.
+The team played against and defeated Group B's runner-up, Uruguay, in the semi-final, a 5–1 win on 29 July, and reached the finals with 21 goals scored in their six previous matches.